-4.1 Does your jurisdiction regulate the collection/use/ transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?
+4.1 Does your jurisdiction regulate the collection/use/transmission of personal data, and if yes, what is the legal basis for such regulation and how does this apply to fintech businesses operating in your jurisdiction?

-Swiss data protection law is set forth in the DPA and the implementing Data Protection Ordinance ("DPO").
-The DPA is under revision and, on 25 September 2020, the Swiss Parliament adopted the final text of the revised DPA, which will enter into force on 1 September 2023.
-The main goal of the revision is to adapt the DPA to the changed technological and social conditions and, in particular, to improve the transparency of data processing and strengthen the rights and self-determination of data subjects.
-Furthermore, the revision aims to further align Swiss data protection legislation with the requirements of the General Data Protection Regulation (EU) 2016/679 of the EU ("GDPR"), as this is a key element to ensure continued EU recognition of Switzerland as a third country with an adequate level of data protection in order for cross-border data transmission to remain possible in the future without further protective measures.
+Swiss data protection law is set forth in the Data Protection Act ("DPA") and the implementing Data Protection Ordinance ("DPO").
+The DPA and DPO have been revised and will enter into force on 1 September 2023.
+The main goal of the revision is to adapt Swiss data protection legislation to the changed technological and social conditions and, in particular, to improve the transparency of data processing and strengthen the rights and self-determination of data subjects.
+Furthermore, the revision aims to further align Swiss data protection legislation with the requirements of the General Data Protection Regulation (EU) 2016/679 of the EU ("GDPR"), as this is a key element to ensure continued EU recognition of Switzerland as a third country with an adequate level of data protection in order for cross-border data transfers to remain possible in the future without further protective measures.

 Fintech firms are subject to the DPA if they process personal data in Switzerland.
-In this context, the mere storage of personal data on a server in Switzerland is sufficient.
+In this context, the mere storage of personal data on a server in Switzerland is sufficient to trigger the applicability of the DPA.
 Deviating from most foreign data protection laws, the DPA also treats information referring to legal entities as personal data (under the revised DPA, personal data relating to legal entities will no longer be protected).
 It is worth mentioning that Swiss data protection law is based on an "opt out" model, meaning that the processing of personal data is not allowed against the express wish of a data subject, but the consent of a data subject is not a requirement for lawful processing (subject to specific rules regarding the processing of particularly sensitive personal data).